lizmat/articles/cases-of-UPPER-10.md

 ## Some background

-The `Associative` role is really just a marker, just as the `Positional` role that was described in the [previous post](https://dev.to/lizmat/positional-methods-439i).
+The `Associative` role is really just a marker, just as the `Positional` role.
 It does **not** enforce any methods to be provided by the consuming class.
 So why use it?
 Because it is *that* constraint that is being checked for any variable with a `%` [sigil](https://docs.raku.org/language/glossary#Sigil).
 An example:
 ```raku
 class Foo { }
 my %h := Foo;